Agriculture in Turkey

 Agriculture is still the occupation of the majority of Turkish people, despite the share of industry and services are raising constantly.
 Turkey is one of the few self-sufficient countries in the world in terms of food.
 Turkey's fertile soil, adeguate climate, and abundant rainfall permit growing almost any kinds of crops.
 The farming is conducted in all of the regions in Turkey, but it's less practiced in the mountainous eastern regions where the main activity is based on animal husbandry which has a share of one-fourth of the gross value of the total agricultural production.

 In terms of agricultural lands, Turkey is also one of the largest countries in the world.
 About 35.5% of the country are arable lands and 15% consists of forests.
-The cultivated land is around 26.5 million hectares as per 2004.
+The cultivated land is around 24 million hectares as per 2015.
 Around 18.4% of the cultivated land is irrigated.
 Vegetable products account for 76% of total agricultural production, then animal husbandary, meanwhile forestry and fishing contribute a minimal amount.
 Fruits and field crops make up the most of vegetable products, wheat being the leading crop.
-As per the figures of 2003, Turkey is the world’s biggest producer of hazelnuts, figs, apricots and raisins, the 4th biggest producer of fresh vegetables and grapes, the 6th biggest producer of tobacco, the 8th biggest producer of wheat, and the 10th biggest producer of cotton.
+As per the figures of 2015, Turkey is the world’s biggest producer of hazelnuts, figs, apricots and raisins, the 4th biggest producer of fresh vegetables and grapes, the 6th biggest producer of tobacco, the 8th biggest producer of wheat, and the 10th biggest producer of cotton.
 Tea is also large produced and exported.
-These numbers are more or less the same for 2007.

 Despite agriculture's relative decline in the last 30 years, the sector still plays an important role in foreign trade.
 Turkey exports many agricultural products such as cereals, pulses, industrial crops, sugar, nuts, fresh and dried fruits, vegetables, olive oil, and livestock products.
 The main export markets are the European Union, the United States, and the Middle East.
-Around 32% of total employment in Turkey is in agriculture sector, and total exports of agricultural products passes 8 billion USD (as of 2005).
+Around 21.5% of total employment in Turkey in 2014 was in agriculture sector, and total exports of agricultural products passes 17 billion USD (as of 2013).

 The agricultural sector is currently undergoing a restructuring process in order to achieve harmonization with the EU regulations.
 Turkish farmers enrolled in the Farmer Registry System receive Direct Income Supports from the government, a premium system is practiced, and they receive chemical fertilizer support and diesel fuel support, as well as training for the latest agricultural techniques.
 The Agricultural Bank of Turkey (Ziraat Bankasi) provides most loans to farmers and cooperatives, much of the World Bank's lending for agricultural projects in Turkey is channeled through this bank.